CHEN-CONGCONG/img-hosting/README.md

 # About
-Only used to store images from [CHEN CONGCONG blog](https://blog.mrccc.club).
+Only for storing images provided to [CHEN CONGCONG blog](https://blog.mrccc.club).

+Please ignore this repository.